 The Nuna MIXX2 weighs 28.5 lbs which is on the heavy side, especially for a product you can't jog with which helped it earn only 5 of 10 for weight and folded size.
 It measures 15,152 cubic inches when folded which also makes it one of the largest folded products that aren't also a jogging product.
 In fact, only three options are larger.
 Size and weight combined make this stroller challenging to lift, stow, and carry.

-The Nuna MIXX2 earned a 7 of 10 for quality with good attention to detail and a nice overall fit and finish.
+The Nuna MIXX2 has good attention to detail and a nice overall fit and finish.
 The fabrics seem like nice quality with heavy canvas in most places and a coarser weave on the seat fabric.
 It didn't snag in our tests and feels durable.
 The simple frame looks good and fits together well with a little bit of flex but nothing to impact sturdiness.
 The handlebar is comfortable, covered in leather with a little bit of cushion.
 It has stiffer shocks that aren't adjustable and we worry the hard seat may be uncomfortable even with the padding cover.

 — Juliet Spurrier, MD and Wendy Schmitz